arthurgassner/swissenergy-frontend/docs/industrialization.md

 We now have a working model, performing at an acceptable level.
 Our goal is to bring it to the user.

-Which begs the question: How does our user want to consume our solution?
+Which begs the question: How does our user want to consume our solution?[^1]

+[^1]: During our first discussions with our user, we sketched out a rough idea of how the solution would be consumed -- and deployed.
+It is important not to wait till we're at the doors of industrialization to start thinking about deployment options, they might impact the modelling options available to us.
+We do _not_ want to end up so far in, only to have to go back to modelling because we realized the user wants to consume their massive model on a low-power chip.

 The way the ML model will be consumed educates us on how we should deploy it.
-The way we deploy our model will heavily influence how we will industrialize[^1] our ML pipeline.
+The way we deploy our model will heavily influence how we design our ML system, and hence how we will industrialize[^2] it.
-Hence, the overall deployment strategy should be known as soon as possible.

-[^1]: Also called _productionalize_.
+[^2]: Also called _productionalize_.

-!!! tip "User needs educate deployment strategies"
+!!! tip "User needs educate deployment strategies."
     The needs of the user will educate how we should deploy the model, not the other way around.

     An unused ML solution is a failed ML solution.